taijiweb/domcom/doc/domcom-package-directory.md

   Below is the directory hierarchy of domcom package.
 They are ordered by their importance, the more important folders and files are put in the front.

   The folders (domcom/lib/, domcom/dist/test/, domcom/dist/demo/) are not expanded, they are just the generated javascript files from the coffee-script source files.
+They is not intended to be used in engineering, except being as a reference for the programer who prefer to javascript.

-  The folders (domcom/static/, domcom/node_modules/ domcom/bower_modules/) are not expanded, because they are well known or not specific to domcom.
+  The folders (domcom/static/, domcom/node_modules/ domcom/bower_modules/) are not expanded, because they are public libraries folder.

     domcom    ...................................  // the web framework to provide dom component
     |- src/   ...................................  // the coffee-script source code folder